-The Company completed the sale of Liberty Safe Holding Corporation ("Liberty") during the third quarter of 2021, the sale of Fresh Hemp Foods Ltd. ("Manitoba Harvest") during the first quarter of 2019 and the sale of Clean Earth Holdings, Inc. ("Clean Earth") during the second quarter of 2019.
-The results of operations of Liberty are reported as discontinued operations in the consolidated statements of operations for years ended December 31, 2021, 2020 and 2019.
-The results of operations for year ended December 31, 2019.
+The Company completed the sale of Liberty Safe Holding Corporation ("Liberty") during the third quarter of 2021.
+The results of operations of Liberty are reported as discontinued operations in the consolidated statements of operations for years ended December 31, 2021 and 2020.
 Refer to "Note D - Discontinued Operations" for additional information.
 Unless otherwise indicated, the disclosures accompanying the consolidated financial statements reflect the Company's continuing operations.